 Training the trainers: Local capacity with a multiplier effect

-The first part of the programme centred on a Training of Trainers, to ensure that insights and best practices can be passed on to more practitioners.
-The curriculum was co-designed by partner the Kenya School of Government (KSG).
-KSG, a statutory institution established in 2012, is committed to strengthening the knowledge, skills, and competencies of public officials across Kenya, to ensure that local capacity is strengthening and multiplied through local civil servants.
+The first part of the programme centred on a Training of Trainers-programme, to ensure that insights and best practices can be passed on to more practitioners by local trainers.

 Dutch Municipal Models for Refugee Inclusion

 “The use of a common language in schools and in broader society supports cohesion across borders and communities.
-This programme showed how municipalities are essential to pick up the tempo set at national level.”
+The programme showed how municipalities are essential to pick up the tempo set at national level.”

 Shaping local policy through collaborative dialogue

 The programme culminated in a symposium on the Shirika Plan implementation, bringing together Dutch and Kenyan policymakers, researchers, and practitioners.
-This forum facilitated honest dialogue and strategic exchange across national and local governance systems.

 Hon.
 Peter Lochakapong, Chairperson of Kenya’s Regional Development Committee, underscored the relevance of Dutch approaches for local implementation: